 This manufacturer supported course focuses on the requirements to become successful as a Honda Bronze-Level technician.
 This course prepares students to perform general maintenance procedures on Honda products including Honda ATV's and motorcycles.
 Utilizing Honda resource materials students will perform service intervals and chassis maintenance procedures on ATV's and motorcycles.
-Students will also learn to service Honda service environment for troubleshooting of drivability issues, chassis service and suspension.
+Students will also learn to service Honda engines, drive systems, electrical systems and include the Honda service environment for troubleshooting of drivability issues, chassis service and suspension.